Search for light pseudoscalar bosons, pair-produced in Higgs boson decays in the four-electron final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 For sub-\GeVns particles, electromagnetic decays can be used to both trigger and cleanly identify the events in LHC experiments.
 There are two possible electromagnetic decay channels for ALPs: electron-positron pairs and photon pairs.
 In the sub-\GeVns mass range, ALPs can be long lived because of their small mass and decay width.
-The CMS search in Ref.~\cite{CMS:2022fyt} stands as the world's only limit covering ALPs originating in Higgs boson decays with masses down to $\mathcal{O}(100)\MeV$.
+LHC searches from the CMS~\cite{CMS:2022fyt} and ATLAS~\cite{ATLAS:2023ian} Collaborations have set the only limits on ALPs originating in Higgs boson decays with masses down to $\mathcal{O}(100)\MeV$.
 Searches for ALPs coming from Higgs boson decays, with masses as low as 10\MeV, or for ALPs decaying into electron-positron pairs, are unexplored.
 The reason is that the decay products of such low-mass ALPs are highly collimated for typical ALP momenta above 30\GeV.
 The search, therefore, needs innovative techniques to handle the merged electron-positron pairs, particularly in the case of ALP production via Higgs boson decays~\cite{Bauer:2017nlg,Liu:2021wap}.

-In this Letter, a search is presented for ALPs with a mass in the range 10 to 100\MeV and a proper decay length ($c\tau$) below 100\mum.
-The ALPs are produced in Higgs boson decays, and then each ALP decays into an electron-positron pair ($\PH\to \PA\PA\to4\Pe$).
+In this Letter, a search is presented for ALPs with a mass in the range 10 to 100 MeV and a proper decay length ($c\tau$) below 100~\mum.
+The ALPs are produced in Higgs boson decays, and then each ALP decays into an electron-positron pair ($\PH\to\PA\PA\to4\Pe$).

+The analysis strategy is to, first, reconstruct the ALP candidates from merged electron-positron pairs.
+Next, we reconstruct a Higgs boson candidate from a pair of ALP candidates and search for a localized excess in the four-electron invariant mass spectrum near the known Higgs boson mass.
+The signal of a Higgs boson decaying to ALPs would manifest as a narrow resonant peak in the four-electron invariant mass distribution on top of a smoothly falling and predominantly nonresonant background.

 The study is based on data from proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy $\sqrt{s} = 13\TeV$.
 The data were collected with the CMS detector~\cite{CMS:2008xjf,CMS:2023gfb} at the LHC from 2016 to 2018, corresponding to an integrated luminosity of 138\fbinv.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.
+The full likelihood for this analysis is provided in~\cite{cms_collaboration_2026_m332r-xsx83}.

 The CMS apparatus~\cite{CMS:2008xjf,CMS:2023gfb} is a multipurpose, nearly hermetic detector, designed to trigger events of interest using a two-tiered trigger system~\cite{CMS:2020cmk,CMS:2016ngn} and identify electrons, muons, photons, and charged and neutral hadrons~\cite{CMS:2020uim,CMS:2018rym,CMS:2014pgm}.
 A global particle-flow (PF) algorithm~\cite{CMS:2017yfk} aims to reconstruct all individual particles in an event (PF candidates) by combining information from multiple subdetectors: the all-silicon inner tracker, the crystal electromagnetic calorimeter (ECAL), and the brass and scintillator hadron calorimeter (HCAL), all operating inside a 3.8\unit{T} superconducting solenoid, together with the gas-ionization muon system embedded in the flux-return yoke outside the solenoid.
 The PF candidates are then used to build \PGt leptons, jets, and missing transverse momentum~\cite{CMS:2018jrd,CMS:2016lmd,CMS:2019ctu}.
 Forward calorimeters, made of steel and quartz fibers, extend the pseudorapidity coverage provided by the barrel and endcap detectors.
 More detailed descriptions of the CMS detector, as well as the coordinate system and relevant kinematic variables, can be found in Refs.~\cite{CMS:2008xjf,CMS:2023gfb}.